peekxc/simplextree/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Fixed the Authors@R field again so that the maintainer matches the author field.

 * Fixed the Authors@R field to be a vector of person objects as opposed to as.person

 * Added Howard Hinnant to the author list in the DESCRIPTION file as a copyright holder, and fixed the LICENSE.